Accidents at work are still a relatively common occurrence despite much improvement in recent years.

 - Prevent any improper conduct or behaviour likely to put the safety, health and welfare of employees at risk

 - Provide instruction and training to employees on health and safety

 - Provide protective clothing and equipment to employees

 If you are injured while at work, your employer may be responsible for compensating you for any personal injury and loss suffered by you as a result of the accident.
 Most employers will have insurance to cover such accidents at work and often it will be their insurance company and their solicitors rather than the employer that you are dealing with.

 Many employees are reluctant to bring compensation claims against their employers for fear of losing their jobs, damaging workplace relationships, intimation or discrimination.

 People who have had accidents at work may be entitled to personal injury compensation.
 As with other accidents this will include compensation for the injury suffered, loss of income past and future, medical expenses, travel expenses and other financial expenses suffered as a result of the accident.

 You may not be entitled to compensation if your injury was caused by some fault of your own or, after investigating the incident you may be held to be contributory negligent.
 It is important therefore to consider the matter fully and your personal injury solicitor will help you in this matter.

-Mulroy and Company Solicitors Galway specialise in personal injury claims and we are in a position to advise you if amount offered is fair for the loss and injury suffered.
+Mulroy and Company Personal Injury Solicitors specialise in personal injury claims and we are in a position to advise you if amount offered is fair for the loss and injury suffered.